apjanke/fex-ver-bump-test/README.md

 # fex-ver-bump-test

-Dummy repo to test how MathWorks File Exchange handles release versioning
+This is a dummy project to test how MathWorks File Exchange handles version sequencing for GitHub-linked projects.
+There is no useful code in here.